marcransome/flog/man/flog.md

 **-s,** **\--subsystem**

-:   Specify an optional subsystem argument.
+:   Specify an optional subsystem name.
 This should be the identifier of the subsystem in reverse DNS form.

 **-c,** **\--category**

-:   Specify an optional category within the subsystem, for differentiating by topic and settings.
+:   Specify an optional category name.
+This option requires the **-s,** **--subsystem** option.

 **-l,** **\--level** _name_

 :   Set the log level.
 Supported values: default, info, debug, error, or fault.
-Tbe default log level for messages is 'default'.
+Tbe default log level is 'default'.

 **-p,** **\--private**